3 / 5 Stars

 |10 Years (Annualized)||N/A|

 The investment seeks high total return through the fund's target retirement date, with a greater focus on income beyond the target date.
-The fund invests normally substantially all of its assets in underlying funds using an asset allocation strategy designed for investors expected to retire in 2015.
-It has a target asset allocation of 58% of its assets in underlying funds that invest primarily in equity securities.
-In addition to investing in ETFs, the fund may also invest in U.S. government securities and derivatives, such as credit default swaps and options on equity index futures, interest-rate swaps and foreign currency forward contracts.
+The fund invests substantially all of its assets in underlying funds using an asset allocation strategy designed for investors expected to retire in 2015.
+The portfolio managers of the fund allocate assets among the underlying funds according to an asset allocation strategy that becomes increasingly conservative over time.
+The fund is designed for investors planning to retire around the year 2015, currently has a target asset allocation of 54% of its assets in underlying funds that invest primarily in equity securities.

 John Hancock Funds Retirement Living through 2015 Portfolio has an expense ratio of 0.59 percent.